ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

 ### The Red Wolf Center – Columbia, North Carolina

 The Red Wolf Center located just outside Columbia, North Carolina, is a public education center that houses red wolf displays and a live red wolf pair in a viewing enclosure.
 The Red Wolf Center is a collaborative effort between the Service, the North Carolina Wildlife Federation and National Wildlife Refuge Association.
 The Red Wolf Center also offers red wolf educational talks to school and other groups.
-To learn more about the Red Wolf Center, schedule a tour or a presentation, or facilities hours, contact Sarah Loeffler at [sarah.Loeffler@ncwf.org](mailto:sarah.Loeffler@ncwf.org) or call 252-796-3004 ext.
-234.
+To learn more about the Red Wolf Center, schedule a tour or a presentation, or facilities hours, contact Pocosin Lakes NWR at 252-796-3004.

 ### Report North Carolina red wolf sightings